A-Breeze/premierconverter/DEV_README.md

 ## Future ideas
 Backlog of all possible ideas, big or small, high priority or low.

-### Known issues
-- When force overwriting data into an existing sheet, only values in the affected cells are replaced.
-So, if there are values in any other cells, they *remain* after the data has been written.
-Presumably it would be more desirable to clear values from the entire sheet (but not to delete it, in case there are formulae relying on it).

 ### Additional functionality
+- Argument to only read in the first `n_row` rows of the raw data, so that you can test it on a small sample before running the whole pipeline.
+- Once raw data has been read in, delete empty columns from the right and empty rows from the bottom, so they are not counted for validation.
 - Validate that the first column of the raw data (which goes in to form the `Ref_num` index) contains ordered, unique values.
+- Refactor the index name `Ref_num` to be a configuration parameter.
+- Allow the user to overwrite the configuration parameters.
 - Validation checks on the consistency of premium values against what is expected.

 ### UI
-Create a GUI using:
+- Create a GUI using:
     - `tkinter` (built-in, suitable for simple applications).
 Alternative `PyQt5` has more complicated license arrangements and it more suitable for larger applications.
 Cannot develop this inside Kaggle or Binder.
     - a web framework, e.g. `bokeh`.

 ### Tests
 - Create up `pytest` fixtures to allow setup / teardown for the Excel spreadsheets for testing